Dingo: Conservation of purebreds

 Dingo conservation efforts focus primarily on preventing interbreeding between dingoes and other domestic dogs in order to conserve the population of pure dingoes.
 This is extremely difficult and costly.
 Conservation efforts are hampered by the fact that it is not known how many pure dingoes still exist in Australia.
 Steps to conserve the pure dingo can only be effective when the identification of dingoes and other domestic dogs is absolutely reliable, especially in the case of living specimens.
 Additionally, conservation efforts are in conflict with control measures.

 Conservation of pure and survivable dingo populations is promising in remote areas, where contact with humans and other domestic dogs is rare.
 Under New South Wales state policy in parks, reserves and other areas not used by agriculture, these populations are only to be controlled when they pose a threat to the survival of other native species.
 The introduction of "dog-free" buffer zones around areas with pure dingoes is regarded as a realistic method to stop interbreeding.
-This is enforced to the extent that all wild dogs can be killed outside of the conservation areas.
+This is enforced to the extent that all wild dogs can be killed outside the conservation areas.
 However, studies from the year 2007 indicate that even an intensive control of core areas is probably not able to stop the process of interbreeding.

 According to the Dingo Discovery Sanctuary and Research Centre, many studies are finding a case for the re-introduction of the dingo into previously occupied areas in order to return some balance to badly degraded areas as a result of "unregulated and ignorant farming practices".

-Dingo densities have been measured at up to 0.3 per square kilometre (0.8/sq mi) in both the Guy Fawkes River region of New South Wales and in South Australia at the height of a rabbit plague.
+Dingo densities have been measured at up to 3 per square kilometre (0.8/sq mi) in both the Guy Fawkes River region of New South Wales and in South Australia at the height of a rabbit plague.